andreinapruiu/Coffee-and-a-good-Book/README.md

 - As you can see, we have a newsletter design, but it's not working.
 Because we wanted to respect the deadline, we submitted the project as it is, but we want to implement a newsletter that sends emails monthly, recommending books.
 We will use mailchimp for indexing the emails registered in the newsletter.
 - We want to do the search bar to suggest some autocompletion on the spot, maybe with some AI.
 - We want to create and use a database for the quotes, books and authors.
+- We want to find a way to make the python script run itself.

 ## How to run it?
 > First thing first, be sure you have installed Docker.